Zamyatin/Zamyatin/README.md

 ---

-## Technology that "Tickles me Nibblets"
+## Technology that Tickles me Insides

 - Toolchains that enable [GitOps](https://www.weave.works/technologies/gitops/) at scale
 - Providers, systems, and tools that enable rapid iteration, reduce toil, and make life easier for stakeholders to Get Stuff Done.